 We send and receive lots of emails daily.
 Many of the messages we receive are important ones requiring some further action or reply – but most of these emails are automatic notifications and updates from our social networks and subscriptions.
 How to make sense of all this clutter?
 How do we not miss something really important in that mess?

 There are a lot of ways to.
 For example, you can use scheduled reminders not to forget to get in touch with the person again.
 Or you can schedule emails and delay replies in Gmail or use Gmail Priority inbox to reduce the clutter.
-And of course don’t forget our Ultimate Guide To Gmail for plenty of tips on how to make the most of Gmail.

 This post looks at one such tool that helps you better organize your Gmail inbox (by taking the full advantage of Gmail labels).
 ActiveInbox, formally known as GTDInbox and GTDGmail, is a handy Gmail companion that makes the proper use of Gmail labels to help you get your inbox better organized.